pool2win/blog-and-docs/docs/development-updates/_posts/2024-05-04-p2p-channels-for-frost.md

 provides the requirements of Authentication and Confidential channels between any two parties.

-Reliability is satisfied by using point to point noise channels using TCP.
+Reliability is satisfied by requiring explicit ACKs for messages sent over the point to point channel.

 Unordered communication is a relaxation on the requirements and therefore we don't need to address it further.